iyanuxn/noto-1/README.md

 class ..class name(db.model) It will inherit it from db.model then add the foreign keys(note this is for 1 to many)

+app.config['SQLALCHEMY_DATABASE_URI']=f"sqlite:///{DB_NAME}" this imports the sql databse and gives it a name
+   # Checking if the database exists.
+If it doesn't, it creates it.
+    if not path.exists('.website/' + DB_NAME):
+        db.create_all(app=app)

+from werkzeug.security import generate_password_hash,check_password_hash
+this is because we cannot save a password as plain text

+a hashing fuction is a one way fuction that does not have an inverse eg x -> y f(x) = x+1 this function has an inverse this means that if you were given the out put then you can get the input to understand more , read on hashing functions

+method='sha256 this is just a type of hashing function ' read more on it